 Photo: Linn Uhrstedt, founder of unco.amsterdam

 Prototype early, prototype often, and keep iterating toward the right solution.
-The best way to develop a product or service that meets a market need, is to use your potential customers as your collaborators.
-By involving them early in the process, you will understand their challenges, needs and drivers, and they will help you create something that is truly valuable for them.
+The best way to develop a product or service that meets a market need is to use your potential customers as your collaborators.
+By involving them early in the process, you will understand their challenges, needs, and drivers, and they will help you create something that is truly valuable for them.

 Using trigger material early in the idea development process is a great way to deepen your understanding of your users and their needs.
-Trigger materials are illustrations or other artifacts, that triggers a response from the user.
-By adding visuals to the discussion, it becomes easier to put words on abstract thoughts for the user.
-Susanne Ringström showed her potential customers illustrations of different parts of Möbeblbiblioteket (the Furniture Library), and asked open ended questions related to the illustrations.
-The aim with prototyping with trigger material is not to get yes or no answers for the ideas, but to understand what is relevant for the user and how THEY would develop it.
+Trigger materials are illustrations or other artifacts, that trigger a response from the user.
+By adding visuals to the discussion, it is easier for the user to put words on abstract thoughts.
+Important here is that the aim with trigger materials is not to get yes or no answers for the ideas but to understand what is relevant for the user and how THEY would develop it.
 Trigger material should therefore always be accompanied by open-ended questions.

-Hosting co-creation events is another way of prototyping when you are further in your design process.
-It is an efficient way of collecting feedback on several parts of the service at the same time.
-Linn Uhrstedt hosted 6 co-creation events during the design phase of unco.amsterdam.
-At the events, the users got to experience her product in a relaxed setting, and give feedback on the experience at the same time.
-At each event, Linn created different feedback stations; it could be one for brand, one for the product and one for the customer journey.
-The co-creation events helped Linn to get a holistic user perspective on her idea and she ended up with developing something very different from her original idea.
+Hosting co-creation workshops is another way of prototyping your service.
+These workshops let you collect feedback on several parts of the service at the same time.
+Linn Uhrstedt hosted 6 co-creation workshops during the development of unco.amsterdam.
+The workshops took place at her house, and she invited the users to give her feedback on her idea.
+At each event, Linn created a few stations; one for the brand, one for the product, and one for the customer journey.
+The co-creation workshops helped Linn to get a holistic user perspective on her idea.
+She ended up developing something very different from her original idea.

-You shouldn’t develop too much content on your own… keep it simple and light, and let the users tell you what they want and don’t want.
-Let them decide.
-You just need to listen, document everything and, voilà, you will be able to develop something that will definitely be used by your intended audience, says Linn.
+Linn's best advice is to keep it simple and light and let the users tell you what they want and don’t want.
+You just need to listen, document everything, and, voilà, you will be able to develop something that will definitely be used by your intended audience, says Linn.

 How to plan for your prototype

 Your idea will have lots of testable components, and there will be many ways to prototype it.
 Try not to test too many things at the same time.
-You can follow these simple steps in order to prepare your prototyping session:
+You can follow these simple steps to prepare your service prototype: